rochus-keller/Luon/Readme.md

 The LuaJIT bytecode generator including most built-in procedures is complete and ready for testing and debugging.
 All functions of the LuonFfi.c file were migrated to LUON.lua to avoid C dependencies.
 Added Oakwood implementations in Lua (Files is no longer Oakwood compatible).

+#### Status on November 09, 2024

+After a lot of testing, debugging and fixes the generated code seems to be sufficiently correct for the moment to continue with other stuff.
+The testcases in the all.lnpro project, which I migrated from Oberon+ ("features" subfolder), work, which covers most aspect of the language.
+I also implemented delegates and the copy() builtin, and made some other language changes (e.g. := no longer copies char arrays by value).
+Next goal is to run the Luon Awfy suite.

 #### Precompiled versions

 Not available at this time.